Sidorakh/wasm-bridge/2.1.0/run-js-function.md

 }
 ```

-The data contained within the `result` key is passed back directly to your code, so you do not need to deal with this interm,intermediary struct at all.
+The data contained within the `result` key is passed back directly to your code, so you do not need to deal with this intermediary struct at all.